 Any attempt to impose personal liability on police officers will be opposed by police unions, DAs, most judges and most elected reps state and federal.
 It will politically difficult thing to put into law and practice The release from personal liability for police and LEOs and all other government employees, is aka qualified immunity, and was given to them by judges who are not disinterested parties.
 But I cannot stress enough that in agitating, cogitating, and maneuvering for change, we need to speak of law enforcement officials with respect.
 Referring back to Charles B, we, all of us, need wise, honest, prudent cops, DAs, tax collectors, judges, counter intelligence investigators, undercover cops, regulators, etc. in our communities.
 And there are many good ones.
 But

-It is worth noting that there is something about law enforcement and politics that will attract authoritarian / totalitarian creeps and perverts.
+It is worth noting that there is something about law enforcement and politics that will attract authoritarian / totalitarian creeps, sadists, and perverts.
 New York AG Eric Schneiderman was recently revealed to be violently abusive, sadistic creep who physically abused women he called his slaves.
-One internet wag remarked how surprising it was that sadistic assholes would want to be prosecutors.
+One internet wise guy remarked how surprising it was that sadistic assholes would want to be prosecutors.
 Same is true for many other government employees whether law enforcement officers, elected officials, judges,

 Thinking back to problem definition there is this saying, one way to solve a problem is to make it bigger.
 Could a bigger solution to a bigger problem create bigger coalition?
 One capable of overcoming the fierce resistance all proposals to make government officials accountable are sure to encounter.

 There’s lots of interest across the political spectrum in criminal justice reform.
 Kim Kardashian recently met with Trump and secured a pardon for Alice Marie Johnson.
 Most of the focus by lefty criminal justice activists is on high US incarceration rates and long prison terms.
+That was the focus of the criminal justice reform bill Trump recently signed.
+The concerns are about harsh treatment for those that are [presumably] correctly convicted.
 But what is more urgent for criminal justice reform than discouraging wrongful deaths, reckless use of force, false convictions, politicized investigations and harassment?
-And it happens all too often….
+Which happens all too often….

 As an example, the DoJ recently settled a lawsuit for $101 million dollars for wrongful conviction for murder of four men, each spending decades in prison, two dying there.
 DoJ attorneys and FBI agents knowingly withheld evidence which would have exonerated the men.
 The $110 million was paid for by US taxpayers who are also, no doubt, at this moment paying the pensions of all the people who did this.
 And this is not an outlier, as there are inevitably many more undetected cases than the one that are discovered, litigated, and paid out in damages.